jonseymour/mvc/README.md

 View
 ====
+A view is a map of view elements, where a view element corresponds to a node in the DOM model or a form input field.

-A view is a map of view elements.
-Each view element is represented by an accessor that can be used to read or update some state associated with the view element.
+Each view element is represented by an accessor that can be used to read or update state associated with the view element.

+Each view element has a default binding that can be used to update the value of the view element.

 Binding
 =======